Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 # Lightstreamer - "Hello World" Tutorial - Java Adapter #

 <!-- START DESCRIPTION lightstreamer-example-helloworld-adapter-java -->
+The demos of the "Hello World with Lightstreamer" series are very basic examples where we push the alternated strings "Hello" and "World", followed by the current timestamp, from the server to the browser.

+This project contains the source code and all the resources needed to install the Java Data Adapter for the "Hello World" Tutorial.

+As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java#clients-using-this-adapter), you may refer to the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).

+## Details

 Lightstreamer is made up of a Server and a set of Client libraries.
 Lightstreamer's job is to push real-time data over the Web in both directions (from the server to the clients and from the clients to the server).
 To do that, it uses a set of techniques refined and tuned over the last 13 years, including HTTP Streaming, Comet, and WebSockets.<br>

 Let's see how to build a "Hello World" application with Lightstreamer.
-The client will be based on <b>HTML</b> and <b>JavaScript</b>, while the server-side Data Adapter will be based on <b>Java</b>.<br>
+The client will be based on *HTML* and *JavaScript*, while the server-side Data Adapter will be based on *Java*.

 This project focuses on the server-side Adapter.

 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-java -->

-## What Do We Want Our Application to Do? ##
+### What Do We Want Our Application to Do?

 Let's keep the application very basic.
 We want to push the alternated strings "Hello" and "World", followed by the current timestamp, from the server to the browser.
 Yes, a very exciting application :-)

-## What Data Model Should We Use? ##
+### What Data Model Should We Use?

-In the Lightstreamer framework, you subscribe to <b>Items</b>.
+In the Lightstreamer framework, you subscribe to *Items*.
 An item is made up of a number of fields whose values change over time.
 Here are some examples of possible items:

-* An item in Lightstreamer could represent an item on <b>eBay</b>, say, a pair of "Nike Air Jordan" shoes.
+* An item in Lightstreamer could represent an item on *eBay*, say, a pair of "Nike Air Jordan" shoes.
 The <b>Item name</b> would be "NIKE-AIR-JORDAN-XX3-XXIII-23-PREMIER-Limited-sz-10".
 Some fields would be: <i>current_bid, total_bids,</i> and <i>high_bidder</i>.
 When a field changes, the new value is pushed to the browser and displayed in real time.
 * An item could represent a <b>weather probe</b>.
 The Item name would be, for example, "Mt_Everest_Probe.1" ([this probe was left by MIT](http://web.media.mit.edu/%7Efletcher/argos/weather-probes.html) after the 1998 Everest Expedition).
 Some fields would be: <i>temperature, barometric_pressure,</i> and <i>light_level</i>.
 * In <b>finance market data dissemination</b>, an item often represents a stock quote.
 The item name would be, for example, "TIBX.O" (TIBCO Software Inc. on Nasdaq).
 Some fields would be: <i>TRDPRC_1, TRDTIM_1, BID,</i> and <i>ASK</i>.

 That said, how can we represent our very complex <b>Hello World</b> messages?
 Of course through an item...
 The item name will be <b>"greetings"</b>.
 It will have two fields: <i>message</i> and <i>timestamp</i>.

-## Let's Get Started ##

-First, [download and install Lightstreamer Colosseo](http://www.lightstreamer.com/download).
-After you see some of the pre-installed demos running, you will be sure that the Server is ready to host our application.<br>

-Now we need to develop two components: the HTML front-end (on the client side) of which fully details you can find at [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.
+The demo is based on two components: the HTML front-end (on the client side) of which fully details you can find at [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.

+### Dig the Code

-## Creating the Data Adapter ##
+#### The Data Adapter

 We need to create the server-side code that will pass the data to the Lightstreamer Server, which in turn will pass it to the front-end.
 This is done by writing a <b>Data Adapter</b>, a plug-in module that injects data into the Server.
 Let's choose <b>Java</b> to write our Data Adapter (the other current options would be to use .NET or to work at the TCP socket level, but we are adding more).
 First, we need to implement the <b>SmartDataProvider</b> interface: